 I bet you've experienced this before.
 You went to visit a place in a specific season, and when you came back to the same site in a different season, everything seems to be tremendously different.
 And it is that the seasons and the weather also add an extra touch to everything we see and live.

-If you come to Iceland in winter, you will find snowy fields where the white snow contrasts with the jet black of the solidified lava.
+If you come to Iceland in winter, you will find snowy fields, where the white snow contrasts with the jet black of the solidified lava.
 Snowy peaks are combining colors with the rocks.
 The green that from time to time appears between the pristine white of the snow.
 But the jewel that Icelandic winter gives us is nothing more and nothing less than the Northern Lights.

-Indeed, the northern lights are not geological formations, but they are certainly part of the Icelandic landscape.
+Indeed, Iceland's northern lights are not geological formations, but they are certainly part of the Icelandic landscape.
 And what a bonus!
 If the topography of these Nordic land is quite a spectacle if we add dancing lights in the Icelandic winter's dark skies, what more could we ask for?

 Since viewing them requires pitch-black nights, little light pollution, and clear skies, viewing them may only be possible during the year's colder seasons.

 Summer instead brings us green fields, much more pleasant temperatures, waterfalls, and rivers flowing without ice in between.
 If you thought that everything beautiful in Iceland could only be enjoyed in winter, you are very wrong.

 Due to the location so far north of the country, the sun does not cross the horizon line when summer arrives.
 That means that the sun does not get to set, and therefore, the days never end, and the night never comes.
 This allows you to do activities almost 24 hours a day, and although at 00:00 it is not a bright golden sun, you do have that beautiful sunset light illuminating the Icelandic landscape.
 Quite a show!

 If you wonder what you can see of everything we have commented on throughout this article, the answer is everything!
-The Ring Road is the road that surrounds Iceland through the outermost part of the country.
+Iceland's Ring Road is the road that surrounds Iceland through the outermost part of the country.
 Most of the stops and points to visit are usually close to this road.
-Other places do need you to detour or take mountain roads or F-Roads.
+Other places do need you to detour or take mountain roads or Iceland's F-Roads.

 As you can see, describing the scenery of Iceland can be simple, but at the same time quite complicated.
 The word that probably sums it all up would be: "majestic."
 But the Icelandic landscape is so unique; it has so much variety, shapes, and colors.
 Showing just one part would be totally unfair.

 When people ask me to describe the Icelandic landscape, I often say that it is shocking.
 Sometimes you have the feeling of being in a remote and humid paradise on earth.
 Other times, it is easy to think that you have gone on a mission with NASA to visit another planet or even the moon.
 Iceland's landscape is certainly awe-inspiring, but something that helps make it even more impressive is the feeling of solitude.

 Therefore, if you have the opportunity to come to Iceland, do not hesitate.
 Do not get carried away by fear of prices being too high or the temperature being too cold.
-There are a thousand ways to travel through this country and many are suitable for all budgets and circumstances.
+There are a thousand ways to travel through this country, and many are suitable for all budgets and circumstances.
 Some things must be seen at least once in a lifetime, and I would dare to say that Iceland is one of them.